Lucia's Blog: 2022-06-26

 “Therefore I endure everything for the sake of the elect, that they also may obtain the salvation that is in Christ Jesus with eternal glory.”

 We can see Paul’s heart here.
 He was more concerned about others than himself.
 This is another reason we need to be strong.
 We must endure so that others may hear the Gospel and be saved.
 Salvation is the outcome of the Gospel.
-God wants to send the Gospel out to all the world so that people will hear it and be saved.
+God wants to send the Gospel out to the world so that people will hear it and obey it to be saved.
 Notice that there is more than just salvation – there is eternal glory.
 We receive eternal glory on top of our salvation.
-So not only will we be raised from the dead, but we will be given an indescribable glory.
+So not only will we be raised from the dead but also be given an indescribable glory.
 This is truly the Grace of God!

 • Some Fundamental Truths: